U.S. to revise Chinese passenger airline ban after Beijing move

 WASHINGTON (Reuters) - The U.S. Transportation Department plans to issue a revised order in the coming days that is likely to allow some Chinese passenger airline flights to continue, government and airline officials said.

-On Thursday, China said it would ease coronavirus restrictions to allow more foreign carriers to fly to the mainland, shortly after Washington said it planned to bar Chinese passenger airlines from flying to the United States by June 16 due to Beijing’s curbs on U.S. airlines.
+On Thursday, China said it would ease coronavirus restrictions to allow in more foreign carriers, shortly after Washington said it planned to bar Chinese passenger airlines from flying to the United States by June 16 due to Beijing’s curbs on U.S. carriers.

-The announcement should allow U.S. carriers to resume once-a-week flights into a city of their choosing starting on June 8.
+The change should allow U.S. carriers to resume once-a-week flights into a city of their choice starting on June 8, but that would be still significantly fewer than what the U.S. government says its aviation agreement with China allows.

 The Transportation Department did not immediately comment.

-The department said on Wednesday it would allow Chinese carriers to operate “the same number of scheduled passenger flights as the Chinese government allows ours.”
+The department said on Wednesday Chinese carriers could operate “the same number of scheduled passenger flights as the Chinese government allows ours.”
+It added the order was to “restore a competitive balance and fair and equal opportunity among U.S. and Chinese air carriers.”

 The U.S. order would halt the four weekly U.S. roundtrip flights by Air China (601111.SS), China Eastern Airlines Corp, China Southern Airlines Co (600029.SS) and Xiamen Airlines Co.

-U.S. and airline officials have privately raised concerns about the revised Chinese rules.
+U.S. and airline officials have privately raised concerns about the revised Chinese rules and it is unclear if carriers would agree to fly just once a week to China when they have sought approval for two or three daily flights.

-A Delta spokeswoman said the company was reviewing the order from the Civil Aviation Administration of China (CAAC).
+American Airlines (AAL.O) is sticking with its previous plan to resume service to China at the end of October, spokesman Ross Feinstein said.

-The CAAC said all airlines will be allowed to increase the number of international flights involving China to two per week if no passengers on their flights test positive for COVID-19, the disease caused by the novel coronavirus, for three consecutive weeks.
+The CAAC said all airlines can increase the number of international flights involving China to two per week if none of their passengers test positive for COVID-19, the disease caused by the novel coronavirus, for three consecutive weeks.

+If five or more passengers on one flight test positive upon arrival, the CAAC will bar the airline for a week.
+Airlines would be suspended for four weeks if 10 passengers or more test positive.